 Table of Contents

-Anyone who has ever experienced hangover anxiety will have no problem understanding the term Hangxiety.
+Anyone who has ever experienced hangover anxiety after drinking will have no problem understanding the term Hangxiety.

-They physical symptoms of a hangover caused by drinking too much alcohol are brutal enough.
-But what’s often left out of the conversation is the mental and emotional toll that alcohol consumption can have on a person.
+They physical symptoms of a hangover caused by too much alcohol are bad enough.
+But the mental and emotional toll of high anxiety after drinking alcohol can be even worse.

 Hangxiety is a term coined for the feelings of anxiety that can coincide with the nausea, dehydration, headache, and other symptoms of a hangover.

-Hangover anxiety is a sense of nervousness, fear, or worry that accompanies the often very uncomfortable physical symptoms of alcohol withdrawal after a day or night of drinking.
+Hangover anxiety is a feeling of fear, worry, or nervousness that accompanies the uncomfortable physical symptoms of alcohol withdrawal after a day or night of drinking.

 Anxiety disorders are one of the most common forms of mental health disorders.